KolibriOS/kolibrios/programs/demos/view3ds/readme.txt

-View3ds 0.071 - tiny viewer to .3ds and .asc files with several graphics
+View3ds 0.072 - tiny viewer to .3ds and .asc files with several graphics
                 effects implementation.

 What's new?
-1. New displaying model - glass -  it's two pass rendering.
-First pass calculates Z position of all front pixels, second render image with adding reflective component of light only for front pixels.
-Transparent effect by adding with saturation.
-2. I removed bug with performing generation object after choosing 'emboss' option.
+1. New displaying model - texturing with bilinear filtering and transparency simultanusly.
+Note that filtering is done only inside polygon.
+To better quality of image there is a need to use floats coordinates of texture to pass as arguments to single triangle rendering proc.
+2. Optimizations.
+3. SSE3 version runs correct on SSE2 cpus, but real phong, glass and transparented texturing with filtering rendering models are disabled.

 Buttons description:
 1.  rotary: choosing rotary axle: x, y, x+y.